 New national parks and AONBs will be created, bringing more people in closer reach of nature and increasing rural tourism.

 The Green Recovery Challenge Fund will help create jobs in nature conservation and restoration projects.

+Animal care sector may have a role to play in breeding programmes for species recovery and in monitoring and caring for native populations.

 Landscape recovery projects will pilot changes in land use to restore wilder landscapes in England.